EreenKara/Kernel_and_OS_Concepts/README.md

 # Kernel_and_OS_Concepts
 Implement kernel modules; training on processes and threads; ram and stroge mechanisms.
+Exercies of Operating System Concepts book.